 What to expect

 - Your time will usually be divided between office and site work, with the amount of time you dedicate to each varying depending on your role and sector.
 Some jobs are mainly office-based, where much of the work is centred around design and estimating, and only a short amount of time is spent on-site planning and co-ordinating installation.

 - You could work on a range of building types, from brand new developments to ancient heritage properties.
 There are many opportunities to develop specialist skills.

-- Self-employment and freelance work is sometimes possible.
+- Self-employment and freelance work are sometimes possible.
 Those with chartered status and extensive experience may establish themselves as independent consultants.